 - Verify that the contractor uses one of the specified methods for curing.
 Also, obtain necessary certificates of compliance and samples where a curing seal is used.

 - Verify that the contractor meets the time and temperature requirements for the curing seal.
 Order any necessary repairs to the damaged curing seal.

 - Where a curing seal is used, decide the curing seal’s application rate, and advise the contractor accordingly.
 Base the decision on an amount that will provide a complete membrane without appreciable thickness.
 To check that the correct application rate, also check the curing seal’s spread rate.
 Record measured spread rates in the daily report.

 Suggested levels of inspection for typical stabilization work activities are:

 - Continuous inspection of the test strip work.

 - Intermittent inspection of preparing basement material.

 - Continuous inspection of applying and mixing of lime.
-For projects where the stabilization work will span multi-week durations, the level of inspection can be reduced to intermittent inspection if inspection and testing of the initial work shows that the contractor’s operations are consistent and result in satisfactory stabilization work.
+If stabilization on a project spans multiple weeks, the level of inspection can be reduced to intermittent inspection if inspection and testing of the initial work shows that the contractor’s operations are consistent and result in satisfactory stabilization work.

 - Intermittent inspection of sampling and testing of materials, compaction, and applying curing seal.